jenhakk/Graphic_UI_Java/Bensis 2.0/README.md

      - User gets a warning if he tries to order fuel more than it fits in the tank

      - After the order has been made, user can update the tanks capacity.
-This can also be done after filling up
+This can also be done after customer has filled up

      - User can check order history and "print" it as well as delete it